MegaExE/Sunlight_Sensor/index.md

 # CENG 355 Solar Capstone Project Blog.

 ### Week 7 March 12, 2018
-* submitted the build instructions
+* Submitted the build instructions
+* We were able to retrieve data in our applications with the data pushed on Firebase.
+Our mobile and web application now retrieves the latest query and displays it for user to observe.
+* Python script now pushes the epoch time to Firebase, which will be used later on to delete data entries (up to 30 days).
-* starting to work on the status report B thats due next week
+* Starting to work on the status report B thats due next week
-* updated our SRS with the feedback given
+* Updated our SRS with the feedback given
-* combined the build instructions and status report A into our final technical report
+* Combined the build instructions and status report A into our final technical report [Technical Report v2] (https://github.com/RaphaelNajera/Sunlight_Sensor/blob/master/documentation/CENG355%20Solar%20Capstone/Final%20Technical%20Report/Solar%20Capstone%20Technical%20Report%20Revised%20V2.docx)
-* added the epoch time field for the database

 ### Week 6 March 5, 2018
 * Submitted the [Status Report A](https://github.com/RaphaelNajera/Sunlight_Sensor/blob/master/documentation/CENG355%20Solar%20Capstone/Week%205%20Status%20Report%20A%20-%20Solar%20Capstone%20Project.pdf)